FaDrYL/From0ToPython/src/Fundamental/Installation_Setup/en_US/Installation_Setup.md

 Click "Advanced system settings" -> "Environment Variables...".

-Under the "System variables", find and double click "Path".
+Under the "System variables", find and double-click "Path".

 At end of "Variable value", add the path of Python (Use **;** to separate with others. e.g. ``path1;path2;path3;pythonPath``).